-In the City of Cincinnati, as in most cities, zoning laws exist to guide land use and protect land conflicting uses. owners from There are three land uses found in the Camp Washington area, they industrial, residential and The majority of land commercial. however is zoned M-3, a manufactur-The M-3 zone, while ing zone. offering the maximum flexibility of land use, allowing everything but residential and institutional, offers little protection to the existing residential and business community.
+In the City of Cincinnati, as in most cities, zoning laws exist to guide land use and protect land conflicting from owners There are three land uses found in the Camp Washington area, they industrial, residential and are: The majority of land commercial. however is zoned M-3, a manufacturing zone.
+The M-3 zone, while offering the maximum flexibility of land use, allowing everything but institutional, residential and little protection to the offers existing residential and business community.
 Because of Camp Washington's unique mixture of land use, zoning becomes even more important in assuring control and compatibility of these various uses.
-Present trends verify that the manufactursector is buying properties along Colerain Avenue and Township Street and using the newly acquired property for warehouses or manufac-Because of the M-3 turing uses. zoning, residences and businesses in these areas could potentially have a manufacturing plant as an adjacent property owner.
+Present trends verify that the manufactursector is buying properties along Colerain Avenue and Township Street and using the newly acquired property for warehouses or manufacturing uses.
+Because of the M-3 zoning, residences and businesses in these areas could potentially have a manufacturing plant as an adjacent property owner.
 This not only has an adverse effect upon the adjacent property owner but does little to form a cohesive neighborhood image.